-We can now define our condition of no-arbitrage of the second kind, which is similar to the one used in \cite{ras09} and \cite{DeKa10} for finite dimensional markets.
-It simply says that a trading strategy can not ensure to end up with a solvable position at time $T$ if the position was not already $\Pas$ solvent at previous times $t\le T$. \begin{Condition}[NA2] For all $t \in \T,$
+We can now define our condition of no-arbitrage of the second kind, which is similar to the one used in~\cite{DeKa10} and~\cite{ras09} for finite-dimensional markets.
+It simply says that a trading strategy cannot ensure that we end up with a solvable position at time $T$ if the position was not already $\mbox{a.s.}$ solvent at previous times $t\le T$. \begin{Condition}[(NA2)] For all $t \in\T$,